Safrodev/Zombified/README.md

-Sulfur Dust texture belongs to the mod TechReborn.
-Their license allows for use of the texture.
+Sulfur Dust texture was made by TechReborn.
+Their license allows for use of the texture but I have applied credit anyway.